Collaborators can find the full protocol here.

 Global PaedSurg Research Collaboration

-Background: Congenital anomalies have risen to become the 5th leading cause of death in children under 5-years of age globally, yet limited literature exists from low- and middle-income countries where most of these deaths occur.
+Background: Congenital anomalies have risen to become the 5th leading cause of death in children under 5-years of age globally, yet limited literature exists, particularly from low- and middle-income countries (LMICs) where most of these deaths occur.

-Aim: This collaboration aims to undertake a multi-centre prospective cohort study of congenital anomalies across the globe to compare outcomes between low-, middle- and high-income countries.
+Aim: To undertake a multi-centre prospective cohort study of congenital anomalies to compare outcomes between LMICs and high-income countries (HICs) globally.

-Methods: The Global PaedSurg Research Collaboration will be established consisting of children’s surgical care providers from around the world to participate in the study; collaborators will be co-authors of resulting international presentations and publication.
-Data will be collected on patients presenting primarily with seven congenital anomalies (oesophageal atresia, congenital diaphragmatic hernia, intestinal atresia, gastroschisis, exomphalos/omphalocele, anorectal malformation and Hirschsprung’s disease) for a minimum of 30 consecutive days between Oct 2018 – April 2019.
-Data will be collected on patient demographics, clinical status, interventions and outcome.
-Data will be captured using the online data collection tool REDCap.
+Methods: The Global PaedSurg Research Collaboration will be established consisting of children’s surgical care providers from around the world to participate in the study; collaborators will be co-authors of resulting presentations and publication(s).
+Data will be collected on patients presenting primarily with seven congenital anomalies (oesophageal atresia, congenital diaphragmatic hernia, intestinal atresia, gastroschisis, exomphalos, anorectal malformation and Hirschsprung’s disease) for a minimum of one month between Oct 2018 – April 2019.
+Anonymous data will be collected on patient demographics, clinical status, interventions and outcome.
+Data will be captured using the secure, online data collection tool REDCap.

 The primary outcome will be all-cause in-hospital mortality and the secondary outcomes will be occurrence of post-operative complications.
-Chi-squared analysis will be used to compare mortality between low-, middle and high-income countries.
-Multivariate logistic regression analysis will be undertaken to identify factors affecting outcomes.
+Chi-squared analysis will be used to compare mortality between LMICs and HICs.
+Multilevel, multivariate logistic regression analysis will be undertaken to identify patient level and hospital level factors affecting outcomes with adjustment for confounding factors.
 P<0.05 will be deemed significant.
-Ethical approval will be sought from all participating centres.
+Study approval will be sought from all participating centres.
 Funding has been granted by the Wellcome Trust.